jantzeno/fiscal-fox/README.md

 - expense-details - Likely not needed
 - expense-add - Add new expense against the detailed budget, with name and amount
-- expense-edit - Chagne the name and abount, option to delete
+- expense-edit - Change the name and abount, option to delete

 Possible, expense options: Date of expense, Method of expense (Transfer, CC.
 Check)